Just for You

 What placement exams do I have to take and where do I take them?

 All placement exams are completed in OCC’s Testing Services Office.
 All students must complete OCC’s placement test with placement into English 103 and Reading 153 or the equivalent in college level courses.
-Students desiring admission to Nursing also have to complete math placement requirements, a Nursing Math Entrance Exam and a standardized pre-entrance exam (TEAS).
+Students desiring admission to Nursing also have to complete math placement requirements and a standardized pre-entrance exam (TEAS).

 What are the math placement requirements?